Skip to main content

 In systems with layered priorities, escalation ensures low-priority tasks don't get neglected.
 Problems are escalated after waiting too long, striking a balance between keeping important issues from being overlooked and avoiding overloading centralized resources.

 D4.
-The Opportunistic Principle: Adjust the Plan for Unplanned Obstacles and Opportunities
+The Opportunistic Principle: Adjust the plan for unplanned obstacles and opportunities.

 In line with Principle FF5: The Moving Target Principle: Know When to Pursue a Dynamic Goal, static goals call for conformance, but dynamic goals require continuous adaptation.
 Plans should not enforce rigid conformance; instead, they should be used to maintain alignment and synchronize complex activities, such as coordinating multiple tasks for a product launch.